Markovate-logo

 2. What are the three types of APIs?

 An API can come in three different varieties.
 REST is a set of recommendations for scalable, lightweight web APIs.
-A stricter standard for safer APIs is SOAP.
+Meanwhile, a stricter standard for safer APIs is SOAP.
 RPC is a method of launching apps using JSON or XML.

 3. Do all apps have API?

 Almost all mobile apps use APIs.
 It comprises all categories of mobile apps, ranging from social media to banking and beyond.
-A vital component of any mobile app strategy should be mobile APIs.
+Therefore, a vital component of any mobile app strategy should be mobile APIs.
 Each digital watch and mobile device use APIs to run its native applications by sending requests to a web server to obtain data that the program needs.
-And the web server will send an API response to that request.\
+Consequently, and the web server will send an API response to that request.